 No Signs of Softening

-For De Niro, the message on opening night was that the cultural institutions he helped build remain a counterweight to what he sees as an administration hostile to the arts.
-Framing his criticism of Trump through that founding mission underscores the idea that art exists to unite communities rather than divide them.
+For De Niro, the message remains consistent: the cultural institutions he helped build and the platforms he commands as an artist serve as a counterweight to what he sees as an administration hostile to the arts and constitutional freedoms.
+His invocation of the First Amendment at The Town Hall, combined with his founding mission at Tribeca to unite communities through art, underscores his belief that creative expression exists to bring people together rather than divide them.

-And while he declined to name the man in the White House, the audience inside the theater — and the millions who would see the clip circulate online — understood exactly who was on the receiving end.
-Whether Trump responds publicly remains to be seen.
+And while he sometimes declines to name the man in the White House directly, as at the Tribeca opening, De Niro has shown increasing willingness to speak bluntly — and profanely — about Trump.
+Whether Trump responds publicly to the latest remarks remains to be seen.
 History suggests he will.
 The two men have been trading verbal blows since before Trump’s first term, and De Niro, now well into his ninth decade, has shown no interest in stepping away from the fight.